 The Biostatistics, Bioinformatics and Epidemiology Program (BBE) supplies the statistical and mathematical modeling expertise needed within Fred Hutch’s Vaccine and Infectious Disease Division to accomplish our ambitious objective of eliminating disease and death attributable to infection.
-We are also accelerating research to confront the growing burden of COVID-19, HIV and cancer-related infectious diseases worldwide.
+We are also accelerating research to confront the growing burden of HIV and cancer-related infectious diseases worldwide.

 A hallmark of BBE is the simultaneous pursuit of excellence in both methodological and applied science.
 Researchers frequently develop novel mathematical approaches to better answer scientific questions that continually emerge from ongoing studies within the division.